Syaw0/blog/_posts/2022-01-08-how-does-bailout-work.markdown

 So things are clear now.

 1. basically React goes to every fider, from root to all the fibers
-2. but if some fibers has not props changes, not context change, and both `lanes` and `childLanes` as 0, it bails out
+2. but if some fibers has no props changes, no context change, and both `lanes` and `childLanes` as 0, it bails out

 Go back to our dev console, you can understand why A B E F are not rerendered.